HackYourFutureBelgium/Mentor-guide/roles/teaching-assistant.md

     <tr>
       <td style="text-align:left">
         <p>In our classrooms we often have a wide range of ability and so it is essential
-          that we mentor the students who are struggling so they don&#x2019;t fall behind.</p>
+          that we mentor the students who are struggling so they don't fall behind.</p>
         <p>Take the time not only to teach but also to motivate and connect with
           the student.
 Many of our students may never have met a programmer before